-Marianna Bukowski is a writer, director and producer working across feature documentary film, TV programmes and advertising.
+Marianna Bukowski is a director, producer and writer working across feature documentary film, TV programmes and advertising.

 Born in Warsaw, Marianna escaped then-communist Poland at the age of four together with her mother, and grew up on a small island in Sweden.
-At 20 she moved to New York City to study drama and stagecraft, after which she relocated again, this time to London where she has been working in the creative industries ever since.
-A visual storyteller at heart, her work ranges from conceptual brand campaigns to historical features.
+At 20 she moved to New York City to study at the Neighborhood Playhouse, after which she relocated again, this time to London where she has been working in the creative industries ever since.
+A visual storyteller at heart, her work ranges from conceptual advertising campaigns to historical features.

 She also regularly writes for British magazines and newspapers, specializing in history articles and interviews, as well as book and film reviews.